Title

 The General Banking Law of 2000 regulates the organization and operations of banks in the Philippines, aiming to promote a stable and efficient banking system, with provisions on equity investments, credit accommodations, and various banking regulations.

-Banks are classified into: Universal banks, Commercial banks, Thrift banks (including savings and mortgage banks, stock savings and loan associations, private development banks), Rural banks, Cooperative banks, Islamic banks, and other classifications as determined by the Monetary Board of the Bangko Sentral ng Pilipinas.
+“Banks” are entities engaged in lending funds obtained in the form of deposits.
+Banks are classified into: (1) Universal banks, (2) Commercial banks, (3) Thrift banks (including savings and mortgage banks, stock savings and loan associations, and private development banks under RA 7906), (4) Rural banks (under RA 7353), (5) Cooperative banks (under RA 6870), (6) Islamic banks (under RA 6848), and (7) other classifications as determined by the Monetary Board.

-No person or entity shall engage in banking or quasi-banking functions without authority from the Bangko Sentral.
-The Monetary Board decides if a person or entity is performing such functions without authority and may conduct investigations.
+No person or entity may engage in banking operations or quasi-banking functions without authority from the Bangko Sentral.
+The Monetary Board determines whether a person/entity is performing these functions without authority, including by examination of books and records.
+Authority allows commencement unless later surrendered, revoked, suspended, or annulled.

-The entity must be a stock corporation, have funds obtained from at least twenty (20) persons, and satisfy the minimum capital requirements prescribed by the Monetary Board.
+Conditions include: (1) the entity is a stock corporation; (2) its funds are obtained from the public—meaning 20 or more persons; and (3) it satisfies the minimum capital requirements prescribed by the Monetary Board.

-Foreign individuals and non-bank corporations may own or control up to forty percent (40%) of the voting stock of a domestic bank.
-The percentage reflects the citizenship of individual stockholders and controlling stockholders of corporations.
+Foreign individuals and non-bank corporations may own or control up to 40% of the voting stock of a domestic bank.
+This applies to Filipinos and domestic non-bank corporations as well.
+The effective foreign-voting percentage depends on the citizenship of individual stockholders, and corporate citizenship follows the citizenship of controlling stockholders.

 Analyze Cases Smarter, Faster